SlicerProstate/SliceTracker-guide/README.md

 ### Disclaimer

-SlicerTracker, same as 3D Slicer, is a research software. **SliceTracker is NOT a FDA-approved medical device**.
+SlicerTracker, same as 3D Slicer, is a research software. **SliceTracker is NOT an FDA-approved medical device**.
 It is not intended for clinical use.
 The user assumes full responsibility to comply with the appropriate regulations.

 ### Support